mjenj/clearscore-demo/README.md

-# clearscore-demo
+# iOS-SwiftUI-demo

 The code here is a demo for the technical task at Clear Score.
+This was completed in 1.5 weeks after hours

 Notes on the project:
 - The project was done with SwiftUI.
 This was my first use of SwiftUI but I enjoyed the language quirks and the simplicity of state linking comared to story boards